-forms an overstruck symbol in violation of the policy stated above; it might be intended to represent the set of complex numbers for a MathML renderer which lacks support for the standard symbol used for this purpose.
-This kind of construct should always be avoided in MathML, for the reasons stated above; indeed, it should never be necessary for standard symbols, since a MathML renderer with no better method of rendering them is free to use overstriking internally, so that it can still support general MathML input.

-However, if for whatever reason such a construct is used in MathML, it should always be enclosed in a semantics which provides an alternative, standard encoding for the desired symbol, which is much more easily interpreted than the construct using negative spacing.
+forms an overstruck symbol in violation of the policy stated above; it might be intended to represent the set of complex numbers for a MathML renderer that lacks support for the standard symbol used for this purpose.
+This kind of construct should always be avoided in which provides an alternative, standard encoding for the desired symbol, which is much more easily interpreted than the construct using negative spacing.
 (The alternative encoding in this example uses MathML presentation elements; the content elements described in chapter 4 should also be considered.)